KrisDemoMotel/dynamic-variables/README.md

 # dynamic-variables
-An example of how to dynamically update variables using Dynamic Configuration.
+An example of how to dynamically update variables using Dynamic Configuration!

 ## How it works